Conditions Reference

 If [Not] ComputerIsMemberOf <GroupName>, <ComputerName> Then

 Tests if the computer is member of the Active Directory group or any nested sub group.
 A nested group is for instance when a computer is member of 'Sales Florida Computers' and 'Sales Florida Computers' is a member of 'Sales America Computers', then the computer is also implicitly a member of 'Sales America Computers' and the condition is true for both.
 If no computer is specified, the executing computer is assumed.
-If domain is different than the current users' domain, specifying as <Domain>\<GroupName> and <Domain>\<ComputerName>.
+If domain is different than the current users' domain, use <Domain>\<GroupName> and/or <Domain>\<ComputerName>.
+Note that cross-domain checks are slower than checking within the same domain.
+Checks within the same domain are extremely fast.

 Example: If ComputerIsMemberOf Acme Sales Computers Then ConnectShare J:,\\AcmeServer\SalesShare